Bug Ego: Publication

 Written by One and illustrated by Kiyoto Shitara, Bug Ego was first published in Shueisha's Weekly Young Jumps supplement magazine Young Jump Dai Ichiwa (Young Jump Chapter One) on April 27, 2023; the magazine features "first chapters" of potential manga series, allowing readers to vote on which ones should be serialized in the main magazine, and while Bug Ego was not part of that contest, a "first chapter" was published in the supplement magazine.
 A second chapter was published in the same magazine on January 18, 2024.
 The manga started a regular serialization in the publisher's Ultra Jump magazine on October 19, 2024.
 Shueisha has collected its chapters into individual tankōbon volumes, with its first two released on February 18, 2025.
-As of November 19, 2025, three volumes have been released.
+As of June 18, 2026, four volumes have been released.

 In North America, Viz Media started publishing the manga digitally on its Shonen Jump service on November 18, 2024.
-In June 2025, Viz Media announced that it will start publishing the volumes in both physical and digital format starting in Q2 2026.
+In June 2025, Viz Media announced that it would publish the volumes in both physical and digital format.
+The first volume was released on April 21, 2026.